Types of Workers’ Compensation Benefits Offered in Pennsylvania

 For the last 35 years, Larry Pitt & Associates has helped injured workers in Philadelphia and throughout the state get the kind of help they need, when they need it.
 We walk you through the process step-by-step so that your application is thorough, complete and filed on time.
 We will represent you in administrative hearings as well, if your claim requires one.

-You can collect three types of benefits for workers’ compensation in Pennsylvania: medical benefits, which help you pay for your treatments and medications; wage loss, which gives you partial wages during the time you are unable to work; and death benefits, which can be collected by the spouse or child of a worker who dies as the result of his or her injuries sustained on the job.
-Your medical benefits are unlimited while you collect workers’ comp benefits in Philadelphia, but wage loss benefits fall into four categories:
+You can collect the following types of benefits for workers’ compensation in Pennsylvania: medical benefits, which help you pay for your treatments and medications; wage loss, which gives you partial wages during the time you are unable to work; and death benefits, which can be collected by the spouse or child of a worker who dies as the result of his or her injuries sustained on the job.
+In addition, the following options may be available:

 - Disfigurement and specific loss benefits.
 If your injuries cause you permanent disfigurement, or necessitate the amputation of a limb or body part (or led to the loss of a limb or body part), there is a specific amount of money you may be entitled to receive.